MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 You can view a user's transfer logs by doing one of the following:

 1. Select the user row.
-This action opens the **Transfer Logs** sidebar.
-From here, select **View Log** on any previous transfer log for the selected user.
+The **Transfer Logs** sidebar appears.
+To view any previous transfer log for the user you selected, select **View Log**.

 ![view logs2](media/view_logs.png)

 >[!Note]
->To open a Transfer log in your web browser with built-in sorting and filter features, select **View Log**.
+>To open a transfer log in your web browser with built-in sorting and filter features, select **View Log**.

 2. To select multiple users, from the **User Actions** dropdown menu or the **Actions** menu in the side tab, select **Download Logs (zip file)**.
 As the label implies, multiple log files are zipped together for download.